andrewhinh/admirer/zenml_blog/README.md

 . ./backend_setup/cont_deploy.sh
 ```

-## For more information
+## Let's connect!
 If you’re interested in reading more about our development setup and process, check out the repo’s README [here](https://github.com/andrewhinh/admirer#readme).
+To reach out to us, you can head over to Andrew's [LinkedIn](https://www.linkedin.com/in/andrew-hinh/) or [GitHub](https://github.com/andrewhinh) and Alek's [LinkedIn](https://www.linkedin.com/in/hiidenhovi/?originalSubdomain=fi) or [GitHub](https://github.com/alekshiidenhovi).

 ## Show some love!
 If you found our work interesting, please head over to [the repo](https://github.com/andrewhinh/admirer) and give us a star!
 Thanks for reading!